tundish/tea_and_sympathy/tas/dlg/quit.rst

 .. property:: SETTINGS.catchphrase-colour-gravity hsl(113.33, 96.92%, 12.75%)
 .. property:: SETTINGS.catchphrase-reveal-extends both

-This is a technical demo and teaching example for the `turberfield-catchphrase`_ package.
+This is a technical demo and teaching example for the `Balladeer`_ package.
 A modern, web-native Python library you can download and install today.
 It's there_ for you to use.

 Catchphrase is unique in the way it lets you layer beautifully-written dialogue on top of well-tested game logic.